 Grenoble Airport - 210 km / approx 3 hours

-Not that convenient for public transport, but you can take a private transfer with Ski Lifts (as above) or, of course, hire a car.
+You can also take a private transfer with Ski Lifts or hire a car.

 If you require a hire car for your ski holiday, there are a number of fantastic car rental companies based in Europe.

 If travelling mid-week, you can also reach Tignes by train.
-You will need to change from Gare du Nord in Paris to Paris Austerlitz for the direct TGV service to Bourg St Maurice.
-From Bourg St Maurice station, Cars Martin cars-martin.fr) provide transfers to Tignes that tie in with the train times
+You will need to change from Gare du Nord in Paris to Paris Austerlitz for the direct TGV service to Bourg St Maurice, and then arrange a transfer up to resort.

 It can sometimes be very slow going on the climb up from the valley floor to Tignes, especially in poor weather.
 To combat this try to avoid the busier times at the weekends and during peak holiday season, and make sure you leave yourself enough time..
 Be aware when the snow is particularly heavy police often check for cars without chains or snow tyres, you won’t be allowed you to proceed if you’re without either, so snow chains really are a must.
-For directions go to www.viamichelin.com.
+ViaMichelin has good directions.

 Arriving into Tignes you’ll find around 3000 parking spaces of which some is covered, and therefore chargeable, and some free outdoor.
 Be careful in town with the parking restrictions, as the Gendarmerie in Tignes really will enforce the rules and aren’t averse to towing the odd car, an infuriating €80 fine!
 To park on the street you will need a permit, available from the tourist office, so either make sure you have one or avoid leaving your car on the street at all costs.

 Follow the links to view our full range of Tignes accommodation: